 It was another sight seeing day for Karen and Kath.
 The temperature had dropped drastically to -23 degrees as they headed out North of Moscow to a walled Cathedral City called Sergiev Posad.

 The Traditional Russian Dolls were the main items for sale - these vendors were sitting in the sunshine waiting for customers but it was bitterly cold.
+One of the many stray dogs - this one was lame and a very sad sight to see.

 Some of the older Russian ladies call at the city daily, laden with bags of food for the pigeons and the dogs.